 Who is Peter Parker?

-This edition of the Yankee Doodle Spies will relate the exploits of one Peter Parker.
+This edition of the Yankee Doodle Spies will recount the exploits of one Peter Parker.
 No, not that Peter Parker.
-Our Peter Parker was not a web crawling teen like his comic book namesake.
-But before he was a teen, he was skipping along the rigging with a speed and grace that would make even a Spider-Man jealous.
-This is our first naval topic in a while and focuses on a little known British sailor who rose through the ranks through long service, a little patronage, good timing, and courage.
-Sometimes all it takes to rise to the top is just being there.
+Our Peter Parker was not a web-crawling teen like his comic book namesake.
+But before he was a teen, he was skipping along the rigging with a speed and grace that would make even Spider-Man jealous.
+This is our first naval topic in a while and focuses on a little-known British sailor who rose through the ranks due to long service, some patronage, good timing, and courage.
+Sometimes all it takes to rise to the top is simply being there.

 Skipping up the rigging |